 Paros is one of the best Greek islands to visit, especially for first time visitors to Greece.
-With some of the prettiest traditional village in the Cyclades, dozens of beautiful beaches and a handful of ancient ruins and historic sites, it’s a miracle that Paros isn’t as overcrowded as nearby Mykonos and Santorini.
+With some of the prettiest traditional villages in the Cyclades, dozens of beautiful beaches and a handful of ancient ruins and historic sites, it’s a miracle that Paros isn’t as overcrowded as nearby Mykonos and Santorini.
 The island is still blissfully peaceful in most parts, and it doesn’t take long to figure out why so many visitors who come to Paros never leave.
 Paros, a Greek island in the Cyclades, might not be a household name like nearby Santorini or Mykonos, but it won’t stay under the radar for long.
 Already, it is a popular tourist destination with Europeans, but it is not over-crowded or suffering from over-tourism the way that the more popular islands are.

 For the most part, the island is less over-developed and genuinely feels like a refreshing break from the rest of the world.
 I didn’t want to leave, and of the six Greek Islands that I’ve visited, Paros is my favourite.